 Get a Boost from Comments and Critiques

-Authors and aspiring writers frequently muse over how to get one’s work read, reviewed, and conceivably published by a major publishing house.
+Authors and aspiring writers frequently muse on how to get their work read, reviewed, and conceivably published by a major publishing house.
 Comments and Critiques can play an essential role in achieving this.

 Getting the Most out of Comments and Critiques

 At some point in your writing career, you should seek feedback on your work.
 Sure, your mom can look it over.
-Your best friend can read your new novel, but if you want honest criticism, one of the best sources for critiques is from your peers.
+Your best friend can read your new novel, but one of the best sources for critiques is from your peers if you want honest criticism.